brycewray/hugo-site/content/posts/2021/07/eleventy-vite-elite.md

 Once I had **everything** running successfully in `eleventy_vite` in dev mode, I pushed the repo to GitHub and connected it to [Vercel](https://vercel.com) to see how it worked on the real web (I'd already checked the build process locally, but that's not the same).
 There was nary a hiccup.

-I mulled it over for a couple of hours; then I went back into my Vercel setup and [switched my domain](https://vercel.com/docs/custom-domains) from `eleventy_solo` to `eleventy_vite`---thus making `eleventy-vite` the new repo for the site.
+I mulled it over for a couple of hours; then I went back into my Vercel setup and [switched my domain](https://vercel.com/docs/custom-domains) from `eleventy_solo` to `eleventy_vite` --- thus making `eleventy-vite` the new repo for the site.
 Again, this was only a few hours after I'd **started** the whole process by cloning `eleventy-with-vite`!

-Incidentally: although I urge you to read [Mr. East's article](https://medium.com/@SimonEast/clean-sass-and-js-with-eleventy-in-2021-using-vite-98747500d8f8) and look at [Mr. Papado&shy;georgo&shy;poulos's repo](https://github.com/fpapado/eleventy-with-vite) for yourself, I suggest you also spend a little time with [`eleventy-vite`](https://github.com/brycewray/eleventy_vite) to see how the code---some of which still has a lot of the original commenting from `eleventy-with-vite`---makes it all work with my code and content.
+Incidentally: although I urge you to read [Mr. East's article](https://medium.com/@SimonEast/clean-sass-and-js-with-eleventy-in-2021-using-vite-98747500d8f8) and look at [Mr. Papado&shy;georgo&shy;poulos's repo](https://github.com/fpapado/eleventy-with-vite) for yourself, I suggest you also spend a little time with [`eleventy-vite`](https://github.com/brycewray/eleventy_vite) to see how the code --- some of which still has a lot of the original commenting from `eleventy-with-vite` --- makes it all work with my code and content.

 **Note**: I may have a follow-up post that delves into this more fully with actual code samples, much as I ended my CSS cache-busting posts troika with [such a piece](/posts/2020/12/hashing-out-cache-busting-fix-eleventy/); but this one surely is already long enough as it is, and there's a **lot** of code to cover in such a post.
 {.yellowBox}